-The ECERS-R will be the assessment tool in classrooms/groups where the majority of the children are preschool age (37 months through the date the child enters kindergarten).
+The ECERS-R is used in classrooms/groups where the majority of the children are preschool age (37 months through the date the child enters kindergarten).
 All classrooms operated by the facility, including those not certified under DHS or dually certified (such as, but not limited to, Department of Education, Federal Head Start and Nursery school classrooms) are considered for an ERS assessment.
-In classrooms of mixed ages, the assessment tool will be determined by the age level that represents the highest number of enrolled children in the group: Infant/toddler; Preschool; or School-Age.
+In classrooms of mixed ages, the assessment tool will be determined by the age level that represents the majority of enrolled children in the group: infant/toddler; preschool; or school-age.